WillCaton2350/bankingSystem/README.md

 # Banking-System
 Python project that outputs calculated data to the terminal.
-(Written in Python)
+(Written in Python3)

 I created the first level of authentication (Username and Password) with conditional statements nested in a while-loop.